 How to Create a Neurodiversity-Friendly Environment

 Creating an environment where neurodivergent people can thrive doesn’t just benefit them — it makes things better for everyone.
-Small changes in attitude, communication, and workspace design can have a big impact.

 1. Promote Awareness and Understanding